What to Expect

 Homes and buildings in high-risk flood areas with mortgages from federally regulated or insured lenders are required to have flood insurance.
 In high-risk areas, there is at least a 1 in 4 chance of flooding during a 30-year mortgage.

 Residents of Moderate-to-Low Risk Areas

 Homes and businesses located in moderate-to-low risk areas that have mortgages from federally regulated or insured lenders are typically not required to have flood insurance.
-However, flood insurance is highly recommended because anyone can be financially vulnerable to floods.
-People outside of high-risk areas file nearly 25% of NFIP claims and receive one-third of disaster assistance for flooding.
+Even though flood insurance isn't federally required, anyone can be financially vulnerable to floods.
+In fact, people outside of mapped high-risk flood areas file nearly 25% of all National Flood Insurance Program flood insurance claims and receive one-third of Federal Disaster Assistance for flooding.
 When it's available, disaster assistance is typically a loan you must repay with interest.

 A lender can require flood insurance, even if it is not federally required.